Fe1ix789/Python_project-1/README.md

 ie_pandas is currently version **0.1.dev0**.
 It was developed, tested and is running on Python 3.7.
 Please report issues as described below in the section [Contributing](#Contributing "Go to Contributing").

-## License ##

-The License is a general [MIT](https://choosealicense.com/licenses/mit/) license.
-Please see the **LICENSE.rtf** file in the Python_Project Folder as an additional reference.

-This work is a joint project by Alejandro Campos, Carolin Kroeger, Felix Krueger and Tomas Pereira during the IE Master in Big Data and Business Analytics.

 ## Installation ##

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ie_pandas.